 The house was originally owned by the headmaster of St Bede’s and two undated photographs show it to be an extensive remodelling and enlargement of an older structure in the school grounds.

 The present house is largely hidden from Foyle Way by a pebble feature wall and is not visible from the beach below due to the cliffs.
 The proposed works to the house were focussed entirely on internal reorganisation of spaces and environmental upgrades.
 Externally the aim is to create a more sympathetic landscape and provide additional screening to St Bede’s and to Foyle Way.
-Landscape architect Ian Kitson devised a series of terraces that contain and protect a variety of plants that are suitable for such exposed coastal locations.
+Landscape designer Ian Kitson devised a series of terraces that contain and protect a variety of plants that are suitable for such exposed coastal locations.